krustowski/littr/README.md

 + implement sessions (SessionCache)
 + OAuth2
 + show offline mode notification
++ show user's details on the top of /flow/<username> page
 + swagger docs
 + ~~test if dump dir writable (on init)~~ (chown included in Dockerfile)
 + use a router (Gorilla Mux, Go-Chi)